ynx0/thread-docs/tutorial/1_thread-fundamentals.md

 `+$  thread  $-(vase _*form:(strand ,vase))`

 That is, a gate which takes a `vase` and returns the `form` of a `strand` that produces a `vase`.
-Internally it will compose one or more `strand`s and is itself a `strand`.
 At this stage this won't be too meaningful, so let's look at its parts in detail.

 ## Strands

 A strand is a function of `strand-input:strand -> output:strand`.
 You can see the details of `strand-input` [here](https://github.com/urbit/urbit/blob/master/pkg/arvo/lib/strand.hoon#L2-L21) and `output:strand` [here](https://github.com/urbit/urbit/blob/master/pkg/arvo/lib/strand.hoon#L23-L48).
-The input and output is handled automatically by spider so practically you don't need to worry about the details but it's useful to have a quick look.
+At this stage you don't need to know the nitty-gritty but it's helpful to have a quick look through.
+We'll discuss these things in more detail later.

 A strand is a core that has three arms:
 - `form`